senner007/jumbleScramblePluginPointer/readme.txt

-*This version uses jQuery pointer polyfill as a dependency*

 Todo:
 + make dropLimit work in horizontal mode
 + add margin for elt to constructor the first time it is calculated in animateback